-Related party Declaration Elected Members • Stow Maries Great War Aerodrome This charity's aim is to preserve the Stow Maries Great War Aerodrome.
-The Council loaned £200,000 to this charity in 2013, of which £150,000 is currently outstanding.
+Related party Declaration Elected Members Stow Maries Great War Aerodrome This charity's aim is to preserve the Stow Maries Great War Aerodrome.
+The Council loaned £200,000 to this charity in 2013.
+The charity made loan repayments, comprising principal and interest, of £29,000 during 2018/19. £150,000 of the loan remained outstanding at 31st March 2019.
 Cllr John Aldridge became a trustee of this charity in January 2019.
 He was Chairman of the Council in April 2018.
 Supporting Carers and Families Together This charity's objective is to relieve the social, emotional, mental, physical and educational needs of carers and families in Essex.
 The Council provided £4,000 to this charity in 2018/19 (2017/18: £19,000).
 Cllr June Lumley is a Trustee of the charity.
 Tendring Eldercare This is a charity which seeks to relieve elderly people in Tendring who are in need and to preserve and protect the health of those caring for elderly people by offering a respite service.
 The Council provided £74,000 to this charity in 2018/19 (2017/18: £38,000).
-Cllr Mark Platt is a trustee of this charity.
+Clir Mark Platt is a trustee of this charity.
 Wyvern Community Transport This charity provides transport to people who find mainstream public transport difficult to access.
 The Council provided £124,000 to this charity in 2018/19 (2017/18: £121,000).
-Cllr June Lumley is a trustee of this charity.
-The total of members' allowances paid is shown in note 32 (page 113).
-Officers Members of the Council's Corporate Leadership Team, and other officers with independent statutory powers, can influence significantly the policies of the authority.
+Clir June Lumley is a trustee of this charity.
+Officers The total of members' allowances paid is shown in note 32 (page 114).
+Members of the Council's Corporate Leadership Team, and other officers with independent statutory powers, can influence significantly the policies of the authority.
 However, officers are bound by a Code of Conduct which seeks to prevent related parties exerting undue influence over the Council.
 In addition, they are required to declare any transactions with the Council.
 Essex Pension Fund The Council administers the Essex Pension Fund on behalf of its employees and those of the Essex district councils and other admitted bodies.
 The Council charged £3.001m for administering the Fund during 2018/19, of which £448,000 was outstanding at 31st March 2019 (2017/18: £2.713m, of which £258,000 was outstanding at 31st March 2018).
-Essex Fire Authority The Council's Assistant County Solicitor was employed as the Monitoring Officer for the Essex Fire Authority during 2017/18; this arrangement ceased on 31st March 2018.
-The total value of these services in 2017/18 was £326,000, none of which was outstanding at 31st March 2018.